workadaptive/content/_articles/front-row-seat-to-history.md

 **Intent understanding**

 Earlier models were brilliant but literal.
-You'd say "score leads based on company size and engagement" and they'd implement exactly that - even if company size was missing for 30% of leads.
+You'd say "score leads based on company size and engagement" and they'd implement exactly that—even if company size was missing for 30% of leads.

-September 2025 models understand what you mean.
-They ask:
+September 2025 models infer context better.
+They surface questions:
 - "What should we do when company size's missing?"
 - "I see engagement could mean email opens, website visits, or content downloads.
 Which matters more?"
 - "Should we handle the case where a lead has high engagement but we can't verify the company?"

-They understand real-world data's messy and requirements have unstated assumptions.
+They account for messy real-world data and unstated assumptions in requirements.

 **Chain of thought reasoning**

-The models started thinking through problems first.
+The models started showing their reasoning process.
 Creating plans.
-Architectural reasoning before implementation.
+Architectural thinking before implementation.

 Not just "here's the code."
-But "here's how I'm thinking about this problem... here's the approach... here are the tradeoffs... now here's the implementation."
+More like "here's the problem structure... here's the approach... here are the tradeoffs... now here's the implementation."

 The IDEs evolved to support this.
 Extended thinking time.
 Memory that persisted across planning and building phases.